ctring/wpi-bannerweb/README.md

 # WPI BannerWeb

 ## Description
-WPI BannerWeb is a more convinient BannerWeb for WPI students.
+WPI BannerWeb on Android is the more convenient BannerWeb for WPI students.
 Just one to two taps away, you will get all the information you need!

 ## Features
 * Automatically log in to the BannerWeb after your first login.